katnegermis/java-and-c--in-depth/Documents/section2_2.md

 Total size: 28 B
 ~~~~~

 We use the structure called JCDDirEntry (described below) to represent files on disk.
 Each directory entry is 256KB, meaning that we can have 2^12/2^8 = 16 entries in each block.
-A folder, therefore, takes up at least 4 KB of space.
-In general, a folder takes up $ceil(entries / 16) * 2^12$ bytes.
+Since the smallest unit of allocation is 4 KB, a folder takes up at least 4 KB of space.
+More generally, a folder takes up $\text{ceil}(text{entries} / 16) * 2^12$ bytes.

 As can be seen on the figure below, the maximum length of a file name is 240 bytes.
 The string is interpreted as unicode, though, which means that the length of the file name is at most 120 characters.